 For all dogs, the usual Thermoneutral Zone ranges between 20°C and 30°C (68°F and 86°F).

-Thermoneutral Zone (TNZ) refers to the temperature range within which your dog can maintain its normal temperature by regulating heat loss through skin blood flow.
+The Thermoneutral Zone (TNZ) is the temperature range within which your dog can maintain its normal temperature by regulating heat loss through skin blood flow.
 In other words, a dog in the normal TNZ has a balanced heat production and heat loss process.

 If the temperature is too high, your dog must expend energy through panting to maintain normal body temperature.
 Otherwise, they risk hyperthermia and the consequent heat stroke.